ARMmbed/mbed-os-examples-docs_only/README.md

-# Mbed OS Docs-Only Examples
+# Mbed OS docs-only examples

-This repository contains example applications snippets that currently only exist in the Mbed OS docs.
+This repository contains example applications snippets that only exist in the Mbed OS docs.

 ## Contributions

-Contribute the the example folder need to following bellow requirements
+Contributions to the example folder need to meet these requirements:

-- Every individual example snippet need to contain a compile-able `main.cpp` and placed into one folder with all required files.
+- Every individual example snippet needs to contain a `main.cpp` that compiles.
+You must place this file into a folder with all other required files.
-- The path to the folder has to be in the 2 level folder structure `Repo_ROOT/<Level1>/<Level2>/main.cpp` we recommend to following our conventions: `Repo_ROOT/Category_Topic/Module_Example`
+- The path to the folder has to be in the second-level folder structure `Repo_ROOT/<Level1>/<Level2>/main.cpp`.
+We recommend you follow our conventions: `Repo_ROOT/Category_Topic/Module_Example`.
-- A `README.md` file in the snippet folder is optional, the main instruction and explanatory documents should be contributed to [mbed-os-docs](https://github.com/ARMmbed/mbed-os-5-docs).
+- A `README.md` file in the snippet folder is optional.
+Contribute the main instructions and explanatory documents to the [mbed-os-5-docs](https://github.com/ARMmbed/mbed-os-5-docs) repository.
-- the `Level2` folder name, e.g. `<Module_Example>`, need to be unique to any other `Level2` folder in this repository and contains no more than 34 characters.
+- The `Level2` folder name, for example `<Module_Example>`, needs to be unique compared to any other `Level2` folder in this repository.
+It can contain no more than 34 characters.

-- The CI on this repository will check on the above criteria and also make sure the snippets able to be built
+The CI on this repository checks on the above criteria and also makes sure the snippets can build.